 The experience they can share, allows business leaders to take decisions more quickly and confidently, as well as widen their own knowledge and skills to manage their business better and grow it more rapidly.

-The initiative has been established by in conjunction with Nesta and the European Creative Industries Alliance Cluster 2020 project.
-The programme will also be supported by UKIE, The Supper Club and Creative Skillset.
+The initiative has been established in conjunction with Nesta and the European Creative Industries Alliance Cluster 2020 project, with support from Nesta, Creative Skillset & The Supper Club.

 It is based on the highly successful model developed by Nesta which placed a number of successful and high-profile entrepreneurs to mentor a range of digital, media and creative business leaders.